CleanMachine1/piconky/README.md

 You may want to consider having conky start at startup.
-To do this we are going to use a systemd file
+To do this we are going to use cron
 Open a terminal and type:
-`wget -O ~/Downloads/conky.service https://raw.githubusercontent.com/CleanMachine1/piconky/main/conky.service &&
- sudo mv ~/Downloads/conky.service /etc/systemd/system/conky.service && sudo systemctl enable conky.service`
+`crontab -e`

+Now, whilst inside of the crontab config enter this line at the bottom `@reboot sleep 30 && conky`

+Then upon next reboot, 30 seconds should pass then conky should appear
+NOTE: Please leave the sleep to 30 otherwise it may not appear as crontab launches before desktop meaning it may never show if set to anything lower

 ## Process to Uninstall:
 Open terminal and type:
-(If you did the optional step, please first type `sudo systemctl disable conky.service && sudo rm /etc/systemd/system/conky.service`

-Else just:

 `sudo apt purge conky && rm ~/.conkyrc`

+If you did the additional step about autostarting it then run these commands:
+`crontab -e`
+and then remove the following line
+`@reboot sleep 30 && conky`